-Step 1: If you wish to appeal a grade or an academic dishonesty charge (e.g., plagiarism, cheating), you must first discuss the issue with your instructor within 10 days of receiving the grade or the academic dishonesty charge.
+Step 1: If you wish to appeal a grade, you must first discuss the issue with your instructor within 10 days of receiving the grade.

 If you are appealing a grade you believe is unfair, a departure from the established grading policy, or a clear mistake by the School, you should provide your instructor with a clear explanation of why.
 Please review the course’s grading rubrics and late policies first, as these will often resolve confusion over how a grade was calculated.

-If the instructor decides that a change to the grade and/or the withdrawal of an academic dishonesty charge is the correct decision, the instructor will work with the Office of the Provost and the Office of the Registrar as required to resolve the issue.
+If the instructor decides that a change to the grade is the correct decision, the instructor will work with the Office of the Provost and the Office of the Registrar as required to resolve the issue.